peterhellberg/hiro/README.md

   https://raw.github.com/apiaryio/drafter/master/tools/homebrew/drafter.rb
 ```

-Refer to the snowcrash page if you are using a different OS.
+Refer to the Drafter [build](https://github.com/apiaryio/drafter#build) notes if you are using a different OS.

 ## Usage